 Dental trauma, as many may commonly refer to it, occurs due to falls, fights, motor vehicle accidents or sporting injuries.
-Such an injury should be treated as an emergency since it has a serious impact on the health of teeth and gums.
-Nonetheless, many people find it difficult to deal with such emergencies as they lack proper guidance.
+Such an injury should be treated as an emergency since it seriously impacts the health of teeth and gums.
+Nonetheless, many people find it difficult to deal with such emergencies as they need proper guidance.

 Ignoring a dental problem can increase the chance of permanent damage to teeth.
-Moreover, there may be a need for more extensive and expensive treatment in the future.
-To avoid this, everyone should be vigilant and ensure that they know how to deal with a dental injury.
-Before you get help from a dentist in NE Calgary, here is a quick summary of what to do for some common dental problems.
+Moreover, there may be a need for more extensive and expensive treatment.
+Everyone should be vigilant and know how to deal with a dental injury to avoid this.
+Before you get help from our dentist in NE Calgary, here is a quick summary of what to do for some common dental problems.

 First, you should rinse your mouth thoroughly with warm water.
-If available, use dental floss to remove any lodged food from your dental gaps.
-In case your mouth is swollen, it would be best to apply a cold compress outside your mouth or cheek.
-Avoid putting aspirin or any other painkiller on the gums near the aching tooth.
+Use dental floss to remove any lodged food from your dental gaps if available.
+If your mouth is swollen, applying a cold compress outside your mouth or cheek would be best.
+Avoid putting aspirin or other painkiller on the gums near the aching tooth.
 That may burn the gum tissue.
-Do not waver to see your dentist as soon as possible.
+Stay calm to see our dentist as soon as possible.

-If you have never acquired mouth guards in NE Calgary before, at some point you may suffer from a broken tooth or soft tissue injury in the event that you are hit in the mouth.
+If you have never acquired mouth guards in NE Calgary before, at some point, you may suffer from a broken tooth or soft tissue injury if you are hit in the mouth.
 At such a moment, you should use a lot of warm water to rinse your mouth.
-If your gums are bleeding, apply a cold compress outside your mouth, beneath the broken tooth for about 10 minutes.
-This will help to relieve some of your pain before you reach your dentist’s office.
+If your gums are bleeding, apply a cold compress outside your mouth, beneath the broken tooth, for about 10 minutes.
+This will help to relieve some of your pain before you reach our dental clinic near you.

 Loosened or Displaced Tooth

 There are instances when a permanent tooth is completely knocked out from the jawbone.
 Instant action should be taken to have the best chance of saving it.
 First, you should recover the tooth and gently clean it in water if it is dirty.
-However, remember not to handle the tooth by its roots.
-If possible, you should put the tooth back in its socket and hold it with a wet gauze while facing the correct way.
-Control bleeding by applying pressure to the area while making efforts to get to a dental clinic near you for emergency treatment.
+However, remember to avoid handling the tooth by its roots.
+If possible, put the tooth back in its socket and hold it with a wet gauze while facing the correct way.
+Control bleeding by applying pressure to the area while trying to get to a dental clinic near you for emergency treatment.

 Jaw Pain Due to Injury